leehuhlee/leehuhlee.github.io/_posts/2021-09-14-Clean-Code.md

   - Though a bit simplistic, this could be a resonable option in lieu of a more sophisticated tool.
   - The combination of well-written tests and jiggling can dramatically increase the chance finding errors.
   - <b>Use jiggling strategies to ferret out errors.</b>

+# Chapter 14: Successive Refinement
+  - `Try-Catch` is very important.

+## Args Implementation
+  - Create function only for error message.
+  - Create Enum only for error code.
+  - The more errors are created, the more codes you should write.

+### Args: Thr Rough Draft
+  - It's works.
+And it's messy.

+### So I stopped
+  - Each argument type required some way to parse its schema element in order to select the `HaspMap` for that type.
+  - Each argument type needed to be parsed in the command-line strings and converted to its true type.
+  - each argument type needed a `getXXX` method so that it could be returned to the caller as its true type.

+### On Incrementalism
+  -